ceinem/ceinem/README.md

 ## Hi there, I'm Cornelius, I'm a PhD Student at ETH Zurich in Switzerland, with a Focus on Robotics and Computer Vision.
-- 🔭 I’m currently working on custom SLAM systems implemented in ROS/C++
+- 🔭 I’m currently working on long-range obstacle detection, developing custom sensor solutions and developing software for them
 - 🌱 I’m currently learning Swift, but just for fun and out of curiosity